 Magnesium

-Magnesium is a key mineral that holds a vital role in the proper working of several bodily processes including muscle function and relaxation.
+Magnesium is a key mineral that plays a vital role in the proper functioning of several bodily processes, including muscle function and relaxation.
 It helps regulate neurotransmitters that control muscle contractions.
-Lack of magnesium in the diet can lead to deficiency resulting in muscle cramps and spasms.
+Lack of magnesium in the diet can lead to a deficiency, resulting in muscle cramps and spasms.
 Benefits of adding magnesium supplements include reduced muscle tension, improved sleep quality, and enhanced exercise performance.
 Some of the side effects of using magnesium supplements include diarrhoea, stomach upset, and nausea.

 Chamomile